orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 > Seamless direct (partial) inter-compilation/.../translation of things will probably become much more tractable at some point in the near future ^ Though all the more insane complexity of software/firmware/hardware to me seem to pose the most challenges.

 Comments on [[2024-02-22]]
+> "Also, interesting to note might be that Von Neumann and Birkhoff attempted to ground quantum mechanics using order theory (their attempt was not very successful at that)."
+>
+> Me: "I think my intuition is trying to say something like.
+I want it ordered to talk about it usefully.
+But high-arity cases are probably more in line with ignoring/invariances of that order."

+*Where invariance in this case is something like a branching ray as a cursor along a ray indicating an invariance: i.e. copies over every entry.*

 ---
 #### Some interesting/pending questions regarding this project: